stevejay/react-roving-tabindex/README.md

 ## Background

 The roving tabindex is an accessibility pattern for a grouped set of inputs.
 It assists people who are using their keyboard to navigate your Web site.
 All inputs in a group get treated as a single tab stop which speeds up keyboard navigation.
-The last focused input in the group is also remembered.
-It receives focus again when the user tabs back into the group.
+The last focused input in the group is also remembered so that it receives focus again when the user tabs back into the group.

 When in the group, the ArrowLeft and ArrowRight keys move focus between the inputs.
 (You can also configure this library so that the ArrowUp and ArrowDown keys move focus.)
 The Home and End keys (Fn+LeftArrow and Fn+RightArrow on macOS) move focus to the group's first and last inputs respectively.